-I originally published this post back in 2015 then removed it because it was a bit miserable, not really suitable for a travel blog.
-But, a few people have asked me where it went so I’m republishing it.
+I originally published this post back in 2015, then removed it because it was a bit miserable, not suitable for a travel blog.
+But a few people have asked me where it went, so I’m republishing it.

-If you’re feeling a bit fed up, don’t read this post it’ll make you feel worse and that’s not my intention. *If you are feeling a bit low please seek support*
+If you’re feeling fed up, don’t read this post.
+It’ll make you feel worse, and that’s not my intention. *If you are feeling a bit low, please seek support*

 4 Things I Hate About Being a Full-Time Carer

 Since quitting my job to become a carer, I’m invisible.
 I often wonder if I dropped dead during the night would anybody notice.

 Of course, this is ridiculous, Bridget and the kids are here, and they’d miss me.